JnyJny/articles/c/how-i-write-main/article.md

 The main() function is the first function in your program that is called when the program begins running, but it's not the first function executed.
-The first function is [_start()][linker-aliens], which is typically provided by the C runtime library, linked in automatically when your program is compiled.
-The details are highly dependent on the operating system and [compiler toolchain][toolchain], so I'm going to pretend I didn't mention it for now.
+The first function is _start(), which is typically provided by the C runtime library, [linked][linker-aliens] in automatically when your program is compiled.
+The details are highly dependent on the operating system and [compiler toolchain][c-toolchain], so I'm going to pretend I didn't mention it for now.

 Moving on.